Thermidorian Reaction

 Closing of the Jacobin Club by Louis Legendre, in the early morning of 28 July 1794.
 Four days later it was reopened by him.

-In the historiography of the French Revolution, the Thermidorian Reaction (Réaction thermidorienne or Convention thermidorienne, "Thermidorian Convention") is the common term for the period between the ousting of Maximilien Robespierre on 9 Thermidor II, or 27 July 1794, and the inauguration of the French Directory on 2 November 1795.
+In the historiography of the French Revolution, the Thermidorian Reaction (Réaction thermidorienne or Convention thermidorienne, "Thermidorian Convention") is the common term for the period between the ousting of Maximilien Robespierre and politically-aligned deputies on 9 Thermidor II, or 27 July 1794, and the inauguration of the French Directory on 2 November 1795.

 The Thermidorian Reaction was named after the month in which the coup took place and was the latter part of the National Convention's rule of France.
 It was marked by the end of the Reign of Terror, decentralization of executive powers from the Committee of Public Safety, and a turn from the radical Jacobin policies of the Montagnard Convention to more moderate positions.

 Economic and general populism, dechristianization, and harsh wartime measures were largely abandoned, as the members of the convention, disillusioned and frightened of the centralized government of the Terror, preferred a more stable political order that would have the approval of the plurality.
-The reaction included the First White Terror, in which the left was violently suppressed; the disbanding of the Jacobin Club; the dispersal of the sans-culottes; and the renunciation of Montagnard ideology.
+The reaction included the First White Terror, in which the left was violently suppressed; the Jacobin Club was disbanded; the sans-culottes were dispersed; and Montagnard ideology was renounced.